 - Add in cocoa, salt, coffee, cinnamon, and flour until all combined.

 - Stir in melted chocolate.

-- Pour batter into pan and spread smooth.
+- Pour batter into the prepared pan and spread smooth.

 - Do not over bake.

 Disclosure: I was provided with products from OXO.
 I was not compensated for this post and all opinions are of my own.